-Hyperosmolar hyperglycaemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occurs in patients with diabetes mellitus, predominantly those with type 2.
+Hyperosmolar hyperglycaemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occur in patients with diabetes mellitus, predominantly those with type 2.
 While there are no distinct imaging features, it is useful for a radiologist to be familiar with this condition.

 It usually occurs in type 2 diabetics who have some concomitant illness that leads to reduced fluid intake.

-High blood glucose levels lead to severe dehydration, increases in osmolarity (relative concentration of solute) and in turn carries a high risk of complications, coma and death.
+High blood glucose levels lead to severe dehydration, increases in osmolarity (relative concentration of solute) and, in turn, carries a high risk of complications, coma and death.

 History and etymology

 HHS is thought to have been first described by von Frerichs and Dreschfeld in the 1880s 1.